 What are fleas & ticks?

 Fleas and ticks are both ectoparasites and feed on their host’s blood from outside their body.
 Fleas are insects, ticks are arachnids, and both are wingless.
 The blood of warm-blooded animals is the sole source of nutrition for fleas and ticks.
 These pests prefer an animal host, but they will bite us and feed on our blood if given the opportunity.
 Common outdoor and indoor pests, fleas, and ticks are difficult to control and keep off our Idaho properties.
+A trained pest professional in Boise, ID can help you detect and prevent fleas and ticks from entering your home.

 Are fleas & ticks dangerous?